NYC’s Marijuana Buy-And-Bust Halted

 Of the basic pot arrests this year, Terry Richardson went on record to say 86 percent have been of Black and Hispanic origin.
 The Drug Policy Alliance and Marijuana Arrest Research Project reported last month that the rate of pot arrests throughout the city hasn’t differed since former Mayor Michael Bloomberg was in office.

-One side of the divide in opinion regarding the termination states that many times a marijuana arrest would produce a gun or other illegal item on the suspect.
-Also pointing out the advantages of having their fingerprints and photos on record, should they be necessary in the future.
 On the other side of the coin, sources say the DA’s office rarely prosecutes for marijuana possession and should be spending their time focusing on the pill and heroin problem in the city.